Disability Studies Minor

 - DS400 Capstone in Disability Studies.

-Choose four elective courses from the following list to fill the remaining credits:
+Students also choose four elective courses from the following list:

 - ANT350 Medical Anthropology